surveycto/slider-label/README.md

 media:video	| Yes

 # How to use
-To use this plug-in as-is, just download the [slider-label.fieldplugin.zip](https://github.com/SurveyCTO-field-plug-ins/slider-label/blob/master/slider-label.fieldplugin.zip) file from this repo, and attach it to your form.
+To use this field plug-in as-is, just download the [slider-label.fieldplugin.zip](https://github.com/SurveyCTO-field-plug-ins/slider-label/blob/master/slider-label.fieldplugin.zip) file from this repo, and attach it to your form.

 To create your own field plug-in using this as a template, follow these steps: